kilgaloon/leprechaun/README.md

 Current Version: **0.1.0**
 Current Release: **Calimero**

-Rainbow client is tool where you can schedule your recurring tasks to be performed over and over.
+**Leprechaun** is tool where you can schedule your recurring tasks to be performed over and over.

 In **Leprechaun** tasks are **recipes**, lets observe simple recipe file which is written using **YAML** syntax.